tantaman/tantaman.github.io/_posts/2021-12-20-American-Spirit.markdown

 tags: philosophy
 ---

 > Note -- I just finished reading ["Beyond Good and Evil"](https://en.wikipedia.org/wiki/Beyond_Good_and_Evil) and was curious what something of that nature would read like if [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) wrote it today.
-Below is that reproduction and not an expression of my own views.
+Below is that reproduction of that (me channeling my conception of Nietzsche) and not an expression of my own views.

 ---